Coca-Cola India says may have to shut factories if new sin tax passed

 A government-appointed panel examining GST has suggested a standard rate of 17 percent to 18 percent, and a higher tax of 40 percent on some goods including the carbonated drinks Coca-Cola sells.

+Coca-Cola rival PepsiCo Inc in India did not respond to a request for comment.

 Several countries are debating so-called "sugar taxes" to tackle obesity and encourage healthier lifestyles.
-While more than a fifth of India's population lives below the official poverty line, the country is home to the third-highest population of obese people after the United States and China, according to medical journal The Lancet.
+While more than a fifth of India's population lives below the official poverty line, the country is home to the third-highest population of obese people after the United States and China.

-The chairman of Coca-Cola rival PepsiCo Inc in India, Shiv Shivakumar, said the company supported a unified tax in principle, and said he was confident the government would "take a balanced view of taxation with respect to our industry".

 Coca-Cola India, which employs 25,000 staff, said it is on course to invest $5 billion by 2020 as it looks to raise production to target a growing middle class.